-NOTE: Candidates scheduling with a special accommodations request, should refer to the special accommodations on page XX.
+NOTE: Candidates scheduling with a special accommodations request, should refer to the special accommodations on page 8.

 Do not schedule an exam appointment until you have completed your exam registration on the NSCA website.
+Once you have successfully scheduled your exam appointment, you will receive an exam confirmation email.